 The main source for comparable annual data on the level and composition of poverty and inequality in the EU is Community Statistics on Income and Living Conditions (EU-SILC).
 This has replaced the European Community Household Panel.
 The results can be found on the Eurostat web site.

 Eurostat is the official statistical data office of the EU and in addition to EU-SILC has a lot of relevant data pertaining to issues of poverty and inequality.

 In addition Eurostat produces a number of relevant publications such as the Statistics in Focus bulletin, the annual Social Situation in the European Union and various sectoral publications.

-It produces valuable analyses of data on poverty and social exclusion as part of the EU social inclusion process.
+The DG produces valuable analyses of data on poverty and social exclusion as part of the EU social inclusion process.
 In particular Commission Staff Working Documents produced as supporting documents for the annual Joint Report on Social Protection and Social Inclusion contain important analyses and accompanying tables.
-These can be found on the DG’s social inclusion web site.
+These can be found on the DG’s web site.

 Also on this web site one can find important research reports on different aspects of poverty and social exclusion in the EU.
 These include studies commissioned by the European Commission and reports prepared by the network of independent experts on social inclusion who advise the European Commission.

-In addition to EAPN there are a number of key European-level networks of organisations involved in the fight against poverty and social exclusion which prepare important reports and information briefings on particular aspects of poverty and social exclusion.
+Other key European-level networks of organisations involved in the fight against poverty and social exclusion prepare important reports and information briefings on particular aspects of poverty and social exclusion.
 These include:

 - CARITAS EUROPA (a network of Catholic relief, development and social service organisations)